 Creative organizations have a variety of files that they need to keep organized and have access too.
 This can include things like multiple versions of photos, large vector drawings, audio files and videos.
 Keeping every version of these files is important to the creative and development process.
 Therefore, there is a high demand for accessible storage space.

 Traditionally, creative organizations were forced to purchase large, expensive hardware that remained onsite.
 More recently, organizations are transitioning to the use of cloud technology.
-Cloud technology has accessible storage that is kept off-site.
+Cloud technology has accessible storage kept off-site.
 You are essentially using a remote database that you can connect to through the Internet.
-This allows you have access to the amount of storage you need, as well as backup and stronger security due to your data also being kept offsite.
+This gives you access to the amount of storage you need, as well as backup and stronger security due to your data also being kept offsite.

 File sharing is the process of transmitting data and files from one computer to another through the Internet.
-All types of files can be shared this way, including text documents, graphics, music, videos and images.
+You can share all types of files this way, including text documents, graphics, music, videos and images.
 Often, there is more than one person who has to work on a file.
 File sharing allows your co-workers to conveniently have the most updated version of your work.
 The day of having to send multiple email attachments and trying to find the most recent version of the document are over.
 A file share will save you time and eliminates the manual search through various files.

-Having a backup solution gives you peace of mind that your work is saved and allows you to stay focused on your creative work.
-There are different levels of backup solutions available to you.
+Having a strong backup and recovery solution gives you peace of mind that your work is saved and allows you to stay focused on your creative work.
+There are different levels of backup solutions.

-As a minimum, you can backup your files on a external piece of hardware.
-In today’s day and age this may work to backup your family photos but it doesn’t work for your entire organization.
+At a minimum, you can back up your files on an external piece of hardware.
+This may work to backup your family photos, but it’s not what we recommend for an entire organization.
 As we mentioned before, many organizations that use cloud technology also have cloud backup.
-A cloud service ensures that there is a copy of your work to turn to if something were to happen to your computer.
+A cloud service with backup ensures that there is a copy of your work to turn to if something were to happen to your computer.
 It also stores that copy elsewhere.

-As a best practice, your data should be protected through some kind of cloud storage as well as on an external hard drive.
-This way if your organization was to fall victim of a disaster, being a natural disaster or just human error your creative files are backed up through the cloud as well as offsite.
+As a best practice, you should protect your data through some kind of cloud storage, as well as on an external hard drive or server.
+This way, if your organization was to fall victim to a disaster, whether a natural disaster or simple human error, your creative files are backed up through the cloud as well as offsite.

-Take the time to ensure these elements of your IT infrastructure are updated properly.
+Take the time to properly update these elements of your IT infrastructure.
 This allows you to leverage the technology on a day to day basis to help you be productive and succeed.